pyronome/documentation/docs/latest/en/docs/legal-user-agreement.md

 - User is responsible for obtaining and maintaining all computer hardware, software and communications equipment needed to internally access the Software, and for paying all third party access charges incurred while using the Software;
 - User is responsible for implementing, maintaining and updating all necessary and proper procedures and software for safeguarding against computer infection, viruses, worms, Trojan horses and other code that manifest contaminating or destructive properties (collectively "viruses").
 User acknowledges that PYRONOME cannot and does not guarantee or warrant that the Software will be free of viruses following installation or access by User;
-- User shall be solely responsible for its actions while using the Software and the contents of its transmissions through the SaaS.</li>
+- User shall be solely responsible for its actions while using the Software and the contents of its transmissions through the SaaS.

 5.2.
 User agrees:

-- to abide by all local and international laws and regulations applicable to its use of the SaaS, including without limitation all laws regarding the transmission of technical data exported through the SaaS;</li>
+- to abide by all local and international laws and regulations applicable to its use of the SaaS, including without limitation all laws regarding the transmission of technical data exported through the SaaS;
-- not to upload or distribute in any way files that contain viruses, corrupted files, or any other similar software or programs that may damage the operation of the Software or the SaaS;</li>
+- not to upload or distribute in any way files that contain viruses, corrupted files, or any other similar software or programs that may damage the operation of the Software or the SaaS;
-- not to use the Software or the SaaS for illegal purposes;</li>
+- not to use the Software or the SaaS for illegal purposes;
-- not to interfere with or disrupt sites, servers, or networks connected to the SaaS;</li>
+- not to interfere with or disrupt sites, servers, or networks connected to the SaaS;
-- not to probe, scan, test the vulnerability of, or circumvent any security mechanisms used by, the sites, servers, or networks connected to the SaaS;</li>
+- not to probe, scan, test the vulnerability of, or circumvent any security mechanisms used by, the sites, servers, or networks connected to the SaaS;
-- not to take any action that imposes an unreasonably or disproportionately large load on the sites, servers, or networks connected to the SaaS;</li>
+- not to take any action that imposes an unreasonably or disproportionately large load on the sites, servers, or networks connected to the SaaS;
-- to comply with all regulations, policies and procedures of networks connected to the SaaS;</li>
+- to comply with all regulations, policies and procedures of networks connected to the SaaS;
-- not to post, promote, or transmit through the SaaS any unlawful, harassing, libelous, abusive, threatening, harmful, hateful, or otherwise objectionable material of any kind or nature; and</li>
+- not to post, promote, or transmit through the SaaS any unlawful, harassing, libelous, abusive, threatening, harmful, hateful, or otherwise objectionable material of any kind or nature; and
-- not to transmit or post any material that encourages conduct that could constitute a criminal offence or give rise to civil liability.</li>
+- not to transmit or post any material that encourages conduct that could constitute a criminal offence or give rise to civil liability.

 ## 6. User Data